 Many consumer products on the market contain toxic chemicals that may increase the risk and proliferation (cell multiplication) of breast cancer.

 Many cosmetics and personal care products contain ingredients that interfere with the normal functioning of the endocrine (hormone) system.
 These substances are known as endocrine-disrupting chemicals (EDCs).
-EDCs have been linked to a wide range of adverse health effects including breast cancer.371
+EDCs have been linked to a wide range of adverse health effects including breast cancer.354

 Some of the EDCs found in cosmetics and personal care products include triclosan, phthalates, octylphenol, parabens, benzophenone, formaldehyde, homosalate, octyl-methoxycinnamate, PABA, and styrene.
-Evidence from various human and laboratory studies shows that these chemicals may potentially increase the risk of breast cancer.372,373,374,375,376 Fragrance chemicals are exempt from labeling requirements.377 The word "fragrance" in a product ingredient list could mean any combination of 3,059 possible ingredients,378 some of which have known links to breast cancer.
+Evidence from various human and laboratory studies shows that these chemicals may potentially increase the risk of breast cancer.
+355, 356, 357, 358, 359 Fragrance chemicals are exempt from labeling requirements.
+360 The word "fragrance" in a product ingredient list could mean any combination of 3,059 possible ingredients, 361 some of which have known links to breast cancer.

 Phthalates are a group of chemicals used in some personal care products and cosmetics.
-Phthalates are so widely used and ubiquitous in our environment that, in ongoing nationwide biomonitoring studies, they have been found in people of all ages.379 Phthalates may be present in products with the word "fragrance" on the ingredient list.
+Phthalates are so widely used and ubiquitous in our environment that, in ongoing nationwide biomonitoring studies, they have been found in people of all ages.362 Phthalates may be present in products with the word "fragrance" on the ingredient list.

-Triclosan is an antibacterial chemical used in a wide range of consumer products, including soaps, deodorants, cosmetics, cleansers, toothpaste, mouthwashes, acne medications, plastics, fabrics, kitchen utensils, toys and medical devices.380,381 Triclosan is similar in its chemical structure to thyroxine (a thyroid hormone, also known as T4), as well as several other EDCs, including polychlorinated biphenyls (PCBs), diethylstilbestrol (DES) and bisphenol A (BPA).382 In ongoing nationwide biomonitoring studies, triclosan has been found in nearly 75% of people.383 containing these chemicals.390,391 DEP is often used to carry fragrances in personal care products, cosmetics, and other consumer products.
-Exposure to dibutyl phthalate (DBP) is used most commonly in cosmetics, mainly nail polish.392,393,394 Di-2-ethylhexyl phthalate (DEHP) is used to make plastics flexible in products such as intravenous (IV) and blood storage bags, medical tubing, shower curtains, garden hoses, swimming pool liners, some toys, and packaging film.395,396
+Triclosan is an antibacterial chemical used in a wide range of consumer products, including soaps, deodorants, cosmetics, cleansers, toothpaste, mouthwashes, acne medications, plastics, fabrics, kitchen utensils, toys and medical devices.363,364 Triclosan is similar in its chemical structure to thyroxine (a thyroid hormone, also known as T4), as well as several other EDCs, including polychlorinated biphenyls (PCBs), diethylstilbestrol (DES) and bisphenol A (BPA).365 In ongoing nationwide biomonitoring studies, triclosan has been found in nearly 75% of people.366 containing these chemicals.373,374 DEP is often used to carry fragrances in personal care products, cosmetics, and other consumer products.
+Exposure to dibutyl phthalate (DBP) is used most commonly in cosmetics, mainly nail polish.375,376,377 Di-2-ethylhexyl phthalate (DEHP) is used to make plastics flexible in products such as intravenous (IV) and blood storage bags, medical tubing, shower curtains, garden hoses, swimming pool liners, some toys, and packaging film.378,379

-In 2016, the U.S. Food and Drug Administration restricted use of triclosan and 18 other antiseptic chemicals in over-the-counter hand and body washes.384 This rule does not apply to hand sanitizers, wipes, or products used in health care settings.
+In 2016, the U.S. Food and Drug Administration restricted use of triclosan and 18 other antiseptic chemicals in over-the-counter hand and body washes.367 This rule does not apply to hand sanitizers, wipes, or products used in health care settings.

-Phthalates are easily absorbed through the skin.385 People can also be exposed through ingestion and inhalation.386, 387, 388, 389 Diethyl phthalate (DEP) exposure results mainly from direct use of personal care products such as shampoos, scents, soap, lotions, and cosmetics, and from inhalation of air also found in the amniotic fluid of pregnant women403 and in breast milk,404,405 and can cross the placenta.406
+Phthalates are easily absorbed through the skin.368 People can also be exposed through ingestion and inhalation.369,370,371,372 Diethyl phthalate (DEP) exposure results mainly from direct use of personal care products such as shampoos, scents, soap, lotions, and cosmetics, and from inhalation of air

-When phthalates enter the body, they are converted into metabolites, or breakdown products.397 Researchers also measure these breakdown products of phthalates in our bodies - those associated with personal care products include monoethyl phthalate (MEP), monomethyl phthalate (MMP), butyl benzyl phthalate (BBP), monobenzyl phthalate (MBzP), and mono(3-carboxypropyl) phthalate (MCPP).
+When phthalates enter the body, they are converted into metabolites, or breakdown products.380 Researchers also measure these breakdown products of phthalates in our bodies - those associated with personal care products include monoethyl phthalate (MEP), monomethyl phthalate (MMP), butyl benzyl phthalate (BBP), monobenzyl phthalate (MBzP), and mono(3-carboxypropyl) phthalate (MCPP).